Henry County, Georgia: Racial and ethnic composition

+2020 census

+As of the 2020 census, the county had a population of 240,712, 82,794 households, and 60,471 families residing in the county.
+The median age was 37.7 years, with 25.2% of residents under the age of 18 and 12.4% aged 65 years or older, and 81.2% of residents lived in urban areas while 18.8% lived in rural areas.

+For every 100 females there were 89.8 males, and for every 100 females age 18 and over there were 85.6 males age 18 and over.

+The racial makeup of the county was 37.1% White, 49.1% Black or African American, 0.3% American Indian and Alaska Native, 3.4% Asian, 0.1% Native Hawaiian and Pacific Islander, 3.6% from some other race, and 6.5% from two or more races.
+Hispanic or Latino residents of any race comprised 7.7% of the population.

+There were 82,794 households in the county, of which 39.3% had children under the age of 18 living with them and 29.5% had a female householder with no spouse or partner present.
+About 19.7% of all households were made up of individuals and 6.8% had someone living alone who was 65 years of age or older.

+There were 86,594 housing units, of which 4.4% were vacant.
+Among occupied housing units, 73.0% were owner-occupied and 27.0% were renter-occupied.
+The homeowner vacancy rate was 1.4% and the rental vacancy rate was 6.1%.

 Economy

 Goya Foods has its Atlanta offices in an unincorporated area near McDonough.

 Additionally, a pair of warehouses used to exist along US 23 south of McDonough, one of which was owned by Whirlpool Corporation, and the other by Toys 'R' Us.

 Media

 WKKP is the local radio media outlet.
 It broadcasts 24 hours a day on 100.9 FM and 1410 AM, and has a classic country format.

 The Henry Herald is the local county news print media.

 Sports

 The semi-professional soccer team Georgia Revolution FC plays in the National Premier Soccer League at the Warhawk Stadium.

 Atlanta Motor Speedway is located in Henry County and hosts an annual NASCAR race and many other events throughout the year, including the 2021 Publix Atlanta Marathon, which moved to the Speedway premises.

 Education

 Local public schools are operated by the Henry County Schools.